AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

     ```
     This will start the django server and launch the app. you can access the application using [http://localhost:8000](http://localhost:8000)
 ### Dependencies
+Please refer to the [pyproject.toml](https://github.com/AustralianCancerDataNetwork/auscat_etl/blob/main/dashboard/pyproject.toml) to check the versions of dependency requirements.

 #### Head and Neck (template and playground dashboard)
 A dummy dashboard that can be used as a template and playground for testing dashboard designs.
 It visualises and reports patient data avaliability at a AusCAT node, using the TCIA Head and Neck cancer PET/CT dataset [[1]](#1) as a mockup of its real data.